BarnaGergely/pico-8-game-starter/CONTRIBUTING.md

-# Contributing to PICO-8 Game
+Mor# Contributing to PICO-8 Game

 This document provides guidelines for developers who want to work on this project.